gregseb/django-template/README.md

 A great way to install NodeJS is using the nodesource distributions here: https://github.com/nodesource/distributions

+### Installation

+1. Download the latest release or master branch
+1. Copy and edit the settings files as needed.

+    `cp ./config/settings/example.local.py ./config/settings/local.py`
+1. Alter the License file as needed.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details